davidleger95/davejs/content/home.md

 ---
-lead: "I'm a frontend developer from Halifax, Canada.
-I'm passionate about creating great experiences on the web!"
+lead: I'm a frontend developer from Halifax, Canada.
+I'm passionate about creating great experiences on the web!
 image:
-  url: ./assets/davejs-profile.png
+  url: "./assets/davejs-profile.png"
   alt: dave.js

 ---